This brings us to the nervous system of the factory floor: the SEMI SECS/GEM standards.

 Alarms and Event Reporting

 When a motor overheats or a vacuum seal fails, the equipment triggers an Alarm (S5F1).
-Simultaneously, the GEM standard relies heavily on Collection Events.
+Rather than the host constantly asking, “Are you done yet?” (known as polling), the GEM standard relies on Collection Events.
+The equipment is smart enough to send a report (S6F11) only when an event occurs, drastically reducing network traffic.

 Recipe Management (Process Programs)